Metric resources

 GET /v1/dictionary/metrics

-Gets all effective entries.
+Get all effective metric entries.
 This includes all default entries (except those you have overridden) and all entries you have created or overridden.

 Status Codes